Our Location

 • By age 85: 1 in 9

 The reason cancer risk increases with aging is that the genes that help regulate healthy cell growth can mutate.
-Optimal bioidentical hormone replacement therapy protects women from breast cancer.
+Bioidentical hormone replacement therapy may protects women from breast cancer.

 To fully understand the hormone symphony, Estrogen should be better explained.